 We are responsible for the enumeration of people who are homeless in Dublin.
 In order to accurately establish the total number of persons accessing homeless accommodation in the Dublin Region, we established the Pathway Accommodation and Support System (PASS) in 2008.
 This is an online system that is accessed by the majority of homeless services in Dublin.
 The system provides 'real-time' information on homeless presentation and bed occupancy across the Dublin region.

-There were 3,798 adults accommodated in emergency accommodation during the second quarter of 2016.
+There were 4,006 adults accommodated in emergency accommodation during the third quarter of 2016.
 This is the largest number of adults accommodated in a quarter to date.
-Of these, one adult in six (16%; 619) were new presentations assessed as homeless and placed in emergency accommodation.
-The remaining 84% (3179) were repeat or existing service users.
+Of these, one adult in six (17%; 668) were new presentations assessed as homeless and placed in emergency accommodation.
+The remaining 83% (3,338) were repeat or existing service users.
+Capacity has increased each quarter to accommodate additional demand for emergency accommodation.
+The number of adults with children has increased from 939 in December 2015 to 1,357 in September 2016 while the number of adults without accompanying children has remained in the region of 1,600 for the previous three quarters.

 The last national assessment of persons who are homeless took place in April 2016 in partnership with the Central Statistics Office.
 This is the second time that homelessness has been included in the census.
 A special census report was published in September 2012 on Homeless Persons in Ireland (Census 2011) The total figure is 3,808.
 The figure for Dublin was 2,375.
 See a copy of the full report.